birddevelper/MockiMouse/Readme.md

 Develop your UI without any concern about the backend.
 MockiMouse is a mock server that helps you make dynamic fake API to test or demo your frontend project.

 ## How to use
 MockiMouse is easy to use, and easy to run.
-In a few lines of Yamel config file you can start serving requests from frontend.
+In a few lines of YAML config file you can start serving requests from frontend.
 Let's start :

 The below config is the simplest possible mock server to run.
 Two endpoints with single senarios without any conditional response.